-Use the at home Olaplex #3 treatments.
-Only shampoo one to two times per week with a color-safe or color-depositing shampoo and cold water.
-This purple balayage is an investment financially and time wise and should be treated with great care to get it to last as long as possible.
+Use the at-home Olaplex #3 treatments.
+Only shampoo one to two times per week with color-safe or color-depositing shampoo and cold water.
+This purple balayage is an investment financially and time-wise and should be treated with great care to get it to last as long as possible.
 Use lots of conditioning treatments and only style with low heat.

-Purple hair shades look great on almost all women!
+Purple looks great on almost all women!
 You just have to make sure that you are cool with the time and money commitment, as well as cold shampoos and minimal heat styling.
 Purple hairstyles are not a good idea for women who wash their hair every day or who love to flat iron.

 #34: Multi-Toned Violet Ombrè Hair

 Go for a multi-toned violet ombre.

 Use Pulp Riot to create this hair color because Pulp Riot hair color maximizes how creative you can get with colors, and it’s long-lasting.
-Always use a color-safe and sulfate-free shampoo and conditioner to effectively maintain the vibrancy and longevity of a purple ombre like this.
+Always use a color-safe and sulfate-free shampoo and conditioner to effectively maintain the vibrancy and longevity of a purple ombre hair like this.

 This ombre purple hair is perfect for women looking to try something fun.
 It is especially great for women who love to change up their look frequently from one fantasy color to another.